United (Prince Ital Joe and Marky Mark song)

-"United" is a song recorded by Dominican–American reggae/ragga recording artist Prince Ital Joe and American rapper Marky Mark.
+"United" is a song recorded by Dominican-American reggae/ragga recording artist Prince Ital Joe and American rapper Marky Mark.
 It was released in March 1994 as the third single from their debut album, Life in the Streets (1994).
-It was co-written and produced by Alex Christensen and Frank Peterson.
-The single reached number one in Germany and the top 10 in Austria, Denmark, Finland, Lithuania, the Netherlands, Sweden, and Switzerland.
+The song was co-written and produced by Alex Christensen and Frank Peterson.
+It reached number one in Germany and the top 10 in Austria, Denmark, Finland, Lithuania, the Netherlands, Sweden, and Switzerland.

+Background and release

+Prince Ital Joe and Marky Mark met by chance in 1993 at the JFK airport in New York and got on so well they decided to record something together.
+The result was their debut single, "Happy People", a number four hit in Germany.
+The follow-up, "Life in the Streets", reached number 11.
+"United", their third single, became their first and only number-one hit on the German Singles Chart, staying on the top position for five weeks.
+It spent a total of 23 weeks within the chart.